-I am currently being considered for the position of [Position] at [Company Name], and I was wondering if you would be able to provide me with a reference.
+I am currently being considered for the position of [Position] at [Company Name] and I was wondering if you would be able to provide me with a reference.

-References are an important part of the hiring process, and you’ll want to make sure that you ask the right people to give you a reference.
+References are an important part of the hiring process.
+So, you’ll want to make sure that you ask the right people to give you a reference.
 Before you reach out asking for references, make a list of the people you believe will make the best referees.

-Choose people that can give a positive account of your abilities and character.
+Choose those that can give a positive account of your abilities and character.
 Then, politely ask them if they can provide a reference.
 Remember to be specific regarding what you expect from them.

 That said, a good reference is just a stepping stone to convince a potential employer that you’re the right candidate for the job.
 Once hired, you’d have to prove that you can indeed deliver on your referee’s words.

 While you can request a reference via phone call, doing it in person or via email is still the better option.
 A request made in person shows your potential referee that you put in the effort to ask him/her directly.
 If, however, the person you have in mind has a busy schedule, then an email would be better.
 This way, you’ll have more leeway to craft your message more carefully while laying out all the necessary details.

 Essentially, yes.
 While not all employers follow up on your listed references, it’s always smarter to err on the side of caution.
 Having references to show for also reflects your confidence in your work ethic and skills.